 Both ablation procedures are used to treat arrhythmias.
 Both use a long, thin tube called a catheter to eliminate abnormal electrical signals in the heart by administering energy to a specific part of the heart tissue.

-High-frequency, short-wave or microwave diathermy
+High-frequency, short-wave or microwave diathermy for physical therapy

 The electromagnetic waves used in diathermy may interfere with either device’s pulse generator.
 This can permanently damage your implanted device.

 ICDs have been shown to be more sensitive to radiation therapy interference than pacemakers.
-If you have an ICD and therapeutic radiation is still warranted, your implanted ICD should be shielded from the radiation as much as possible.
+If you have an ICD and radiation therapy is still warranted, your implanted ICD should be shielded from the radiation as much as possible.
 Your ICD may need to be relocated if it lies directly in the targeted radiation field.

 Transcutaneous electrical nerve stimulation (TENS)